elbee19/trab/README.md

 ## Installation

-TRAB is being reviewed by the Chrome store for an official listing.
-In the meanwhile follow [this](https://developer.chrome.com/docs/extensions/mv3/getstarted/#unpacked) link for instructions on how to Load an unpacked chrome extension.
+Recommended: TRAB can be found on the Chrome store [here](https://chrome.google.com/webstore/detail/trab-tweet-reporter-and-b/bahkpblcfiffamfljnfjeablplgnjnkg?hl=en-US)

+Alternatively, follow [this](https://developer.chrome.com/docs/extensions/mv3/getstarted/#unpacked) link for instructions on how to 'Load an unpacked chrome extension' to download the source code from Github and install the extension.

 ## Screenshot